Skip to main content

 Electric vehicles

-EV chargepoints upgrade
+BP Pulse EV chargepoints upgrade

 Working in partnership with BP, we’ve taken the opportunity to upgrade chargepoints to a faster and more reliable network, where practical.
 BP Pulse will be responsible for the maintenance and management of their chargepoints.
-Their plans include upgrading two (Vicarage Street car park and Cardigan Street) of the existing standard 7kW chargepoints to 50 kW rapid chargepoints.

 However, a transition from the previously free-to-use BP Pulse chargepoints to a pay-to-use system is underway.
-As per our EV chargepoint strategy 2022-25, it’s agreed that free-to-use electricity, originally intended to incentivise the transition to EVs, is unfortunately no longer financially sustainable.
+As per our EV chargepoint strategy 2022 to 2025, it’s agreed that free-to-use electricity, originally intended to incentivise the transition to EVs, is unfortunately no longer financially sustainable.

-These plans form part of our strategy to deliver hundreds of new chargepoints across the town as part of the government’s LEVI grant, to provide those without driveways a range of high quality charging options.
+These plans form part of our strategy to deliver hundreds of new chargepoints across the town as part of the government’s LEVI grant, to provide those without driveways a range of high quality charging options

 Electric vehicle chargepoint strategy